tyrostone/tyrostone.github.io/_posts/2019-04-01-devops-career-growth-survey-results-here.md

 ## What are we learning?

 There are noticeable trends in what respondents want to learn.
 Tools that stand out way beyond the others.
-The survey results showed that, regardless of job title, the following skills are what people want to learn in 2019:
+The survey results showed that, regardless of job title, the following skills are what respondents want to learn in 2019:

 1. Kubernetes (this crushed every other option - a whopping 38% of respondents said they plan to learn Kubernetes this year, with almost 25% of respondents listing it first in their skills list)
-2. Go (27%%)
+2. Go (27%)
 3. Python (18%)
 4. AWS (16%)
 5. Terraform (13%)